soulspace-org/overarch/doc/usage.md

 Models
 ------

+You can split your model into separate EDN files, which might be reasonable for big systems.
+Overarch can recursively read all models from a directory or search path so you are quite free in structuring your model files.

-The top level element in a model EDN file is a set which contains the top level model elements.
+The top level element in each model EDN file is a **set** which contains the top level model elements.
 Model elements are denoted as maps in the EDN file.

 All model elements have at least two keys, **:el** for the type of the element and **:id** for the identifier.
 The identifiers should be namespaced keywords, so that different models can be composed without collisions of the